 Receiving Professional Support

-Sometimes young adults need a little help overcoming the obstacles that life can throw their way.
-A mental health counselor at Kentlands Psychotherapy can help these burgeoning adults by offering them life skills coaching that help them develop coping techniques and other skills necessary to navigate this chapter of life.
-Counseling professionals are unbiased individuals that are trained and qualified to offer not only a boost of encouragement or a caring, non-judgmental compassionate ear (like a good friend), but also treatment plans to their patients.
+Sometimes, young adults need a little help overcoming the obstacles that life can throw their way.
+Our mental health counselors can help these burgeoning adults by offering them life skills coaching.
+They will develop coping techniques and other skills necessary to navigate this chapter of life.
+Counseling professionals are unbiased individuals who are trained and qualified to offer not only a boost of encouragement or a caring, non-judgmental, compassionate ear (like a good friend), but also treatment plans to their patients.
 Career counseling may not be the only thing that a young adult needs to navigate this chapter of life.
 We can offer comprehensive services.

 Don’t let anxieties and worries drag you down.
 Contact Nicole Beane, LCSW-C, a Kentlands Psychotherapy professional, at (240) 252-3349 ext.
 806 to discuss getting help for your transitional challenges at work, within your social life, or at home.
-Learn more about how you can improve your life with help, you do not have to go through this time on your own.
+Learn more about how you can improve your life with help; you do not have to go through this time alone.